m-Py/anticlust/README.md

 ## A quick start

-We illustrated in the example above, we can use the function `anticlustering()` to create similar sets of elements.
+As illustrated in the example above, we can use the function `anticlustering()` to create similar sets of elements.
 The function takes as input a data table describing the elements that should be assigned to sets.
 In the data table, each row represents an element, for